vahidk/hypered/README.md

-# Hypered: Hyperparameter Optimizer Library
+# Hypered: Hyperparameter Optimization Library

 This library provides a flexible interface for optimizing hyperparameters of any blackbox system.
 It implements bayesian optimization and supports the creation of various types of hyperparameter search spaces including real, integer, and categorical variables.